TheJavaGuy/request-master/README.md

 request body or whatever
 ```

-Because a pure "http over http" tunnel offers no additional security or other features, it is generally simpler to go with a straightforward HTTP proxy in this case.
+Because a pure "HTTP over HTTP" tunnel offers no additional security or other features, it is generally simpler to go with a straightforward HTTP proxy in this case.
 However, if you would like to force a tunneling proxy, you may set the `tunnel` option to `true`.

 You can also make a standard proxied `http` request by explicitly setting `tunnel : false`, but **note that this will allow the proxy to see the traffic to/from the destination server**.